vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/payments-integration-payment-provider-framework.md

 8. Configure a [payment condition](https://help.vtex.com/en/tutorial/how-to-configure-payment-conditions--tutorials_455) with your newly created connector and wait 10 minutes to appear on Checkout.
 9. Make a purchase with the payment condition you configured with your connector.

->⚠️ Our Payment Provider Test Suite, an app used to test payment connector flows, is not prepared to test cases considering an integration using Secure Proxy.
+> ⚠️ Our Payment Provider Test Suite, an app used to test payment connector flows, is not prepared to test cases considering an integration using Secure Proxy.
 More details about this app can be found in the [Payment Provider  Homologation article](https://developers.vtex.com/docs/guides/payments-integration-payment-provider-homologation).

 Also, differently from connectors that do not use Payment Provider Framework, integrations that do use it do not support the ability to have a sandbox service provider endpoint, which is used for tests.
 A PPF connector only supports one production endpoint, so the toggle to choose between test and production in the configuration page of the Admin will not appear.

-## Making your connector available to everyone
+## Making your connector available to process sales

->⚠️ If you want to make your connector available to all accounts, make sure to have the `billingOptions` field in your manifest with the value `free`.
+> ⚠️ To process sales with your connector on all VTEX accounts, make sure to send the `billingOptions` field indicated as `free`  in the manifest.
+If you only want to make it available for some specific accounts, inform the payments team through the ticket and do not send the `billingOptions` field in the manifest.
 More information about this field can be found in the [Billing Options article](https://developers.vtex.com/docs/guides/vtex-io-documentation-billing-options).

 The publication process is made via the [app store](https://apps.vtex.com/).
 More info on how to do that can be found in the [Submitting your app to the VTEX App Store article](https://developers.vtex.com/docs/guides/vtex-io-documentation-submitting-your-app-in-the-vtex-app-store).